caycehouse/WebClock/README.md

 WebClock
 ========

-A simple web-clock I built with Javascript, HTML, and CSS.
+A simple digital web-clock I built with Javascript, HTML, and CSS.
+Javascript here can help to change the color of the clock.
 View this live here: <a href="http://caycehouse.github.com/WebClock/clock/">Click me!</a>